Gale Weathers: Scream 4 (2011)

 Gale's fourth appearance is in Scream 4.
 Now married for ten years and having taken on her husband's name, Gale tries to reinvent herself by writing fiction but struggles with writer's block.
 The murders reoccurring in Woodsboro are a major opportunity for her as a writer.
 Dewey, however, doesn't agree with her being a part of the investigation.
 Gale decides to work alone and goes undercover at a Stab-a-thon party, where she believes the killer will strike next.
 Gale's plan to catch the killer fails when she is attacked.
 Although Dewey arrives in time to save her, the killer manages to stab Gale in the shoulder before escaping.
-Having been in a critical condition, she recovers at the hospital and manages to put the pieces together that Jill Roberts is the true killer.
+Having been in a critical condition, she recovers at the hospital and with Dewey manages to put the pieces together that Jill Roberts is the true killer.
 Gale distracts Jill in the final confrontation long enough for Sidney to shock Jill with a defibrillator before shooting her in the heart.